🎯 What is search intent optimization? (Direct answer)

 6. SERP Feature Analysis: Reading Intent from Google's Own Signals

-| SERP Feature | Primary Intent Signal | What It Tells You |
+| SERP Feature | Primary Intent Signal | What It Tells You & Action |

 |---|---|---|

-| AI Overview | Informational / Commercial | Google believes the query can be answered with a synthesised response.
-96.5% of AI Overview queries are informational.
-Structure your content for AI extraction: direct answers, question-format headings, cited facts, FAQPage schema.
-Queries of 8+ words trigger AI Overviews 57% of the time.
-Source: Exposure Ninja, 2025; seoClarity, 1M+ queries |
+| AI Overview | Informational / Commercial | 96.5% of AI Overview queries are informational.
+Structure for AI extraction: direct answers, question-format headings, cited facts, FAQPage schema.
+8+ word queries trigger AI Overviews 57% of the time. |

 | People Also Ask (PAA) | Informational | Users have follow-up questions.
-Every PAA question is a section heading opportunity and an AI Overview extraction target.
-Treat the PAA box as your content outline — answer each PAA question with a dedicated H2 or H3 section. |
+Treat the PAA box as your content outline — answer each PAA question with a dedicated H2 or H3 section.
+PAA appears in 64.9% of all searches.
+See the People Also Ask SEO guide → for the full extraction method. |

-| Shopping Carousel | Transactional | Google believes the user wants to purchase.
-If you see a shopping carousel, the query is transactional — create product or pricing pages, not blog posts.
+| Shopping Carousel | Transactional | User wants to purchase.
+Create product or pricing pages, not blog posts.
 Product and Offer schema required for carousel inclusion. |

-| Local Pack (Map Pack) | Transactional / Navigational | The user wants a local result.
-46% of all Google searches carry local search intent.
-Source: Search Engine Roundtable, via DemandSage 2026 Optimise Google Business Profile and create location-specific content pages with first-hand details. |
+| Local Pack (Map Pack) | Transactional / Navigational | 46% of all Google searches carry local intent.
+Optimise Google Business Profile and create location-specific content pages with first-hand details.
+See the local SEO guide →. |

 | Knowledge Panel | Navigational / Informational | Google has a confirmed entity match.
-Users likely want official or definitive information about that entity.
-Implement Organization/Person schema with sameAs links to signal entity ownership. |
+Implement Organization/Person schema with sameAs links to signal entity ownership.
+Full setup in the knowledge panel SEO guide →. |

 | Google Ads (top placement) | Transactional / Commercial | Advertisers are bidding on this query — it has commercial value.
 More ads = higher transactional intent.
 Organic opportunity compresses as ad count rises. |

-| Sitelinks | Navigational | The query is strongly associated with a specific brand.
+| Sitelinks | Navigational | Query is strongly associated with a specific brand.
 Organic competition from non-brand pages is very limited for pure navigational queries. |

 7. Matching Content Format to Intent Type